krateng/maloja/README.md

 If you didn't install Maloja from the package (and therefore don't have it in `/opt/maloja`), every command needs to be executed from the Maloja directory and led with `./`.
 Otherwise, all commands work in any location and without the prefix.

-1) In order to scrobble your music from Plex Web, install the included Chrome extension.
+1) In order to scrobble your music from Plex Web or YouTube Music, install the included Chrome extension.
 Make sure to enter the random key Maloja generates on first startup in the extension.

 2) If you would like to import all your previous last.fm scrobbles, use [benfoxall's website](https://benjaminbenben.com/lastfm-to-csv/) ([GitHub page](https://github.com/benfoxall/lastfm-to-csv)).
 Use the command

 		maloja import *filename*

 	to import the downloaded file into Maloja.

 3) You can interact with the server at any time with the commands

 		maloja stop
 		maloja restart
 		maloja start
 		maloja update

 	The `update` command will always fetch the latest version, while packages are only offered for release versions.